sci-42ver/SICP_SDF/sicp_notes.md

 - > In particular, when we address in Chapter 3 the use of procedures with “mutable data,”
 - > We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.
 - > This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation
+- > We will exploit this capability in Section 3.5, when we generalize the sequence-processing paradigm to admit *infi-nite* sequences.
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.